mokaymokay/out-of-office/README.md

 Our audience are freelancers, digital nomads, travelers and dreamers.

 ## Description
-The app use Google Maps API to find their location, and FourSquare API to locate the ideal venue to work (based on pre-built lists curated by the 'out of office' developers) and OpenWeather Api to direct the users for indoor or outdoor places based on weather.
+The app use Google Maps API to find their location, FourSquare API to locate the ideal venue to work (based on pre-built lists curated by the 'out of office' developers) and OpenWeather API to direct the users for indoor or outdoor places based on weather.

 ## Usage Instructions